gecoffman/TAMUTechTalk/solutions/ReadMe.txt

 *** Output

-When the above solutions are run, they should populate the directory with CSV files containing the data.
+When the above solutions are run, they should populate the directory with CSV files for the Equities data and JSON files for the Forext data.